anthonycozart/Case-Studies/README.md

-# Projects
+# Case Studies
-Ideas &amp; snippets

-Including: from Wisconsin and Yale, consulting work, and current ideas.
+Academic and professional case studies, in python and stata.